 Before you decide anything, you need to understand where you stand legally.

 Employers with fewer than 50 FTEs are not required to offer coverage under federal law.
 That said, many Texas small businesses choose to offer it because it makes hiring and retention significantly easier in a competitive market.
+If you are unsure how to count your FTEs correctly—since part-time hours factor into the total—a broker can help you run the numbers before making any commitments.
+You may also want to explore level-funded plan options as a cost-control strategy if your headcount is growing.

 Why Wilkerson Insurance Agency Is the Right Partner for Your Texas Business

 Working with an independent insurance broker gives you far more options and flexibility than working directly with a single carrier.
-At Wilkerson Insurance Agency, we compare group health plans from multiple top-rated insurers in Texas, explain the real differences in plain language, and help you select the best fit for your team and your budget all at no cost to you as the employer.
+At Wilkerson Insurance Agency, we compare group health plans from multiple top-rated insurers in Texas, explain the real differences in plain language, and help you select the best fit for your team and your budget—all at no cost to you as the employer.

-• Independent broker access : We shop multiple carriers so you’re not limited to one company’s plans.
+We shop multiple carriers so you are not limited to one company’s plans.
+We also work with both fully insured and self-funded plan structures.

-• Texas-licensed agents: Local expertise on carrier networks, pricing, and state-specific rules.
+Local expertise on carrier networks, pricing, and state-specific rules.
+All of our agents are actively licensed with the Texas Department of Insurance.

 Frequently Asked Questions